pkgcraft/scallop/README.md

 # scallop

-Scallop is a wrapper library for bash.
+Rust-based wrapper library and executable for bash.
+It enables writing bash builtins natively in rust and running them in either standard bash (with loadable builtin support enabled) or via the scallop executable.

 ## Development